 Weigh Stations

-Florida commercial truck weight limits get informed with the use of weigh stations.
-There are located throughout the state and are open 24/7.
+Florida commercial truck weight limits are informed with the use of weigh stations.
+They are located throughout the state and are open 24/7.
 While there are some exceptions, all commercial trucks are required to stop at all weigh stations.

 Commercial truck drivers who fail to stop when required can find themselves heavily fined.